vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 Vuetify uses **SASS/SCSS** to craft the style and appearance of all aspects of the framework.

-Utilizing the sass/scss data option of your `vue.config.js` file, you can optionally pass in custom variables to overwrite the global defaults.
-A list of available variables is located within each component's API section and in the [Variable API](#variable-api) of this page.
-This functionality is automatically handled by [vue-cli-plugin-vuetify](https://github.com/vuetifyjs/vue-cli-plugin-vuetify).

 <entry />

 ## Basic usage